 Here’s how to conduct a thorough competitor analysis:

 - Competitor Assessment: Identify your main competitors in the market.
-Analyze their brand attributes, messaging, and positioning.
+Analyze their brand positioning, attributes, and messaging.

 - SWOT Analysis: Conduct a SWOT (Strengths, Weaknesses, Opportunities, Threats) analysis to compare brand attributes to competitors.
 Identify areas where you have a competitive advantage and areas where you lag.